dispel/jak/README.md

 jak encrypt <specific file>
 jak decrypt <specific file>

-# Generate a strong password.
-An encryption is only as strong as the password.
+# Generate a strong key.
+An encryption is only as strong as the key.
-# ALWAYS use a strong 32 character password.
+# ALWAYS use a strong 32 character key.
 jak keygen

 # Where action is one of encrypt/decrypt
-# Overrides the password in the jakfile
+# Overrides the key the jakfile may be pointing to.
-jak <action> -p faca44c66af094f18e3e69eaf2328e557a618ca0e3d560a5f83c6f43a172b542
+jak <action> -k faca44c66af094f18e3e69eaf2328e557a618ca0e3d560a5f83c6f43a172b542

-# Overrides the password in the jakfile with a password from a file
+# Overrides the key in the jakfile with a key from a file
-jak <action> -pf <password file>
+jak <action> -kf <keyfile>

 # We highly recommend you read the jak --help man texts.
 jak --help